VCC02/DynTFT/DynTFTSim/480x272_RTTI/ReadMe.txt

 ------------------------

-                 Please switch off word wraping in your text editor, in order to properly view this file.
+                 Please switch off word wrapping in your text editor, in order to properly view this file.

 ------------------------